Doxuno

 NEXT STEPS AND CONTACT

-If you have any questions about this notification or the transfer process please contact Helen Murray, HR Director (hr@apex-solutions.co.uk) or the Incoming Employer's HR team (David Okonkwo, Head of HR, hr@horizonservices.co.uk).
-You are entitled to be accompanied by a colleague or trade union representative at any consultation meeting arising from this Letter.
+If you have any questions about this Notification, the transfer process, your terms or your statutory rights, please contact Helen Murray, HR Director (hr@apex-solutions.co.uk), tel 020 7946 0123 or the Incoming Employer's HR team (David Okonkwo, Head of HR, hr@horizonservices.co.uk, tel 0161 555 0123).
+You are entitled to be accompanied by a colleague or trade-union representative at any consultation meeting arising from this Letter.
+Independent free advice is also available from Acas (0300 123 1100) and Citizens Advice.

 GOVERNING LAW AND JURISDICTION

-This Letter and the transfer to which it relates are governed by the laws of England and Wales (or Scotland / Northern Ireland where applicable).
-Any dispute may be referred to the Employment Tribunal under the Employment Tribunals Act 1996, without prejudice to any other jurisdiction available by law.
-The rights of any third party under the Contracts (Rights of Third Parties) Act 1999 are excluded.
+This Letter and the transfer to which it relates are governed by the laws of England and Wales.
+Any dispute may be referred to an Employment Tribunal under the Employment Tribunals Act 1996, without prejudice to any other jurisdiction available by law.
+The rights of any third party under the Contracts (Rights of Third Parties) Act 1999 are expressly excluded.

 YOURS SINCERELY,